-This course is offered at Shenandoah High School and online through Iowa Online Advanced Placement Academy (IOAPA).
+This course is offered at Shenandoah High School and online.
 The AP English Literature and Composition course aligns to an introductory college-level literary analysis course.
 The course engages students in the close reading and critical analysis of imaginative literature to deepen their understanding of the way writers use language to provide both meaning and pleasure.
 As they read, students consider a work's structure, style, and themes, as well as its use of figurative language, imagery, symbolism, and tone.
 Writing assignments include expository, analytical, and argumentative essays that require students to analyze and interpret literary works.
 Students are required to take the AP English Literature and Composition exam in May.
 Seniors planning to graduate a semester early cannot enroll in yearlong AP classes.